neonzoul/AutomateOS-v0.01--closed/dev-Document/result-report.md

 -   Pick just 1 or 2 Feature that are just pieces of this version, for me to follow up process by process. can understand and fix diff by myself.
+-   Specific method to run Redis just 1 method, Docker might easier that running with redis CLI.